openstack/openstack-manuals/doc/user-guides/source/enduser/intro-user.rst

 The examples in this guide show you how to perform tasks by using the following methods:

 * OpenStack dashboard.
-Use this web-based graphical interface, code named horizon, to view, create, and manage resources.
+Use this web-based graphical interface, code named `horizon <http://git.openstack.org/cgit/openstack/horizon>`__, to view, create, and manage resources.

 * OpenStack command-line clients.
 Each core OpenStack project has a command-line client that you can use to run simple commands to view,